Warning: this blog may be more graphic than you’re used to. But that’s no bad thing.

 After 12 months, I don’t really have that worry any more, and I don’t wear a pad or carry spare undies around with me either.
 I don’t mind running wearing it, wearing a skirt, or even going swimming (although white trousers are still a no-no).
 However, thinking back over years of using other feminine hygiene products, I know there has been emergencies with those too.

-I’m a fan of the Mooncup.
-It took me a year to post this as I’ve had real ups and downs with the little cup, but it’s saved me a whole lot of money, a little bit of the environment, and I do feel confident wearing it knowing I’m not going to get Toxic Shock Syndrome (TSS).
+I’m a fan of the menstrual cup.
+It took me a year to post this as I’ve had real ups and downs with the little cup, but it’s saved me a whole lot of money, a little bit of the environment, and I do feel confident wearing it for longer while knowing I’m not going to get Toxic Shock Syndrome (TSS).
 I feel closer to my body as I can gauge what’s going on a little better, and I never need to run out to the shops to stock up.

-If you’re still unsure about going for the Mooncup at this stage, I’d recommend at least switching to an organic feminine hygiene brand such as TOTM or Grace & Green.
-Made from 100% organic cotton instead of harsh chemical-laden rayon, organic cotton tampons and pads are better for the environment and also better for your body.
+If you’re still unsure about going for a menstrual at this stage, I’d recommend at least switching to organic period products.
+It’s important your period products are made from 100% organic cotton instead of the soft plastic that many mainstream brands use.
+Organic cotton tampons and pads are better for the environment and also better for your body.

 I hope this helps you make an informed decision about what’s right for you.
 I also hope that you won’t feel so afraid of your own period, or the pain and anxiety it brings; it’s all natural, and we should be talking about it!

 7 of the Best Menstrual Cup Brands in UK